paulpaul999/vr-video-notes/fisheye-to-equirectangular/fisheye-to-equirectangular.md

 - Fisheye is assumed to have a field of view (FOV) of **200°** in the listed commands. *(Feel free to adjust FOV to fit your material.)*
 - This tutorial relies on __ffmpeg__'s __[v360](https://ffmpeg.org/ffmpeg-filters.html#v360)__ and __[stereo3d](https://ffmpeg.org/ffmpeg-filters.html#stereo3d)__ filter.
 Note that there are ffmpeg versions out there that don't include those filters.
-- These commands were tested on macOS and Linux (Ubuntu).

 ## Command